dinhomathias/Amc/Transition-guide-to-Version-12.0.md

 ```
 echobot2.py:62: TelegramDeprecationWarning: Old Handler API is deprecated - see https://git.io/vp113 for details
 ```
-This means you're using the old style callbacks, and should upgrade to context based callbacks.
+This means you're using the old style callbacks and should upgrade to context based callbacks.

 The first thing you should do is find where you create your `Updater`.
 ``` python